 Due to the current pandemic, students are in need of immediate assistance.
 Donate Today.

 Bowie State University is monitoring the global spread of the novel coronavirus, which has caused outbreaks of respiratory disease (COVID-19).
 The university is closely following the recommendations from the Centers for Disease Control & Prevention (CDC) and the University System of Maryland (USM).
-The university is committed to ensuring the health and safety of our students, faculty and staff and will provide regular updates as new information becomes available.
+The university is committed to ensuring the health and safety of our students, faculty and staff.

 Check this webpage for the latest university-wide updates.